EthanHeilman/ethanheilman.github.io/x/31/post.md

 In reality the laser does not get infinite shots, firing a laser of the power required draws enormous of power and generates enormous amounts of heat.
 Dissipating heat in the vacuum of space is difficult.
-A more realistic game would model the laser's resources constraints as well as the missiles fuel.
+A more realistic game would model the laser's resources constraints as well as the missile's fuel.

 I thought about adding this to the game by giving the laser have a "skip turn" card that it must play at least once instead of a guess.
 If the laser is still holding the "skip turn" card by the last turn, the missile wins automatically since the laser must play that card (essentially running out of shots early).
 I avoided putting this in the game because to my mind the best time to play such a card is on the first turn because the laser has the worse odds on the first turn.